littilemike11/Filmon-Project/README.md

 ## Features

 - View a list of all students and their basic info from database
+- Ability to search a student by name
 - Click on each student to go to their studentPage with more in-depth information
 - Ability to enroll new students and their infomation